View courses in

 Undergraduate Prerequisites: ENG EC 312 or ENG EC 450; ENG EC 441 is desirable, C programming experience required.

 Considers the evolution of embedded network sensing systems with the introduction of wireless network connectivity.
 Key themes are computing optimized for resource constrained (cost, energy, memory and storage space) applications and sensing interfaces to connect to the physical world.
 Studies current technology for networked embedded network sensors including protocol standards.
 A laboratory component of the course introduces students to the unique characteristics of distributed sensor motes including programming, reliable communication, sensing modalities, calibration, and application development.
-Meets with ENGME544.
+Same as ENG EC 544 and ENG ME 544.
 Students may not receive credit for both.
-4 cr.

-ENG SE 674: Optimization Theory and Methods II
+ENG SE 674: Optimization Theory and Methods 2

 Introduction to optimization problems and algorithms emphasizing problem formulation, basic methodologies, and underlying mathematical structures.
 Classical optimization theory focusing primarily on linear optimization as well as recent advances in the field.
 Topics include modeling issues and formulations, linear programming and its duality theory, sensitivity analysis, large-scale optimization, integer programming, introduction to non-linear optimization, interior-point methods, and network optimization problems Applications considered include production planning, resource allocation, network routing, transportation, fleet management, graph problems, and problems from finance and computational biology.
 Meets with ENG SE 524 but requires more advanced problem sets and exams.
+Same as ENG EC 524, ENG EC 674, ENG SE 524.
 Students may not receive credit for both.
-4 cr.

 ENG SE 700: Advanced Special Topics